BCDevOps/developer-experience/docs/resource-tuning-recommendations.md

 According to Cost Management and OpenShift Monitoring, the median CPU usage (per pod) is below `10m` on average (including idling).
 Namespace-wide CPU usage was measured at about `50m`-`100m` on average (some exceptions below or above).

 This allocation affects the `compute-long-running-quota` `ResourceQuota`.
-Modifying or creating a new based off of this resource quota to will be required reduce current maximums for the tools namespaces.
+Modifying or creating a new based on this resource quota will be required to reduce current maximums for the tools namespaces.

 Based on these statistics, it is recommended to reduce CPU requests and limits in the `compute-long-running-quota` `ResourceQuota`.
 To start, CPU requests may be dropped to as low as `500m`, and potentially lower after evaluating with time if this change does not inhibit work.
 CPU limits should be several multiples of the proposed CPU requests (i.e., `2000m`, `4000m`, `8000m`, or more) depending on realistic CPU usage of the average tools namespace workload when experiencing high load.